kasperpihl/react-micro-reducer/README.md

 # useActionReducer

+A React reducer hook, with a "micro"-reducer style, made for a Typescript world 💙

 Split your reducer into actions, and avoid having one large reducer function with a switch statement

-A React hook reducer made for a Typescript world 💙

 useActionReducer uses the standard useReducer under the hook 🎉